Linuxmaster14/Linuxmaster-Docs/linux/lpic-2/201-linux-kernel.md

 * [ ] system-3.4.50-11
 * [ ] vmlinuz-3.4.50-11
 * [ ] rc.config-3.4.50-11

+**Description**: In a Linux system, the file that contains the kernel configuration parameters is typically named with the `config-` prefix followed by the kernel version.
+This file is located in the `/boot` directory.
+Based on the options you've provided and the kernel version you mentioned (3.4.50-11), the correct file would be: `config-3.4.50-11`

 **41.** Which archive format is used to create an initramfs image?